Best disease is a genetic condition you are born with, although it does not usually start to affect your vision until later in life.

 Local social services should also be able to offer you information on staying safe in your home and getting out and about safely.
 They should also be able to offer you some practical mobility training to give you more confidence when you are out.

-Our Helpline can also give you information about the low vision services available, education, employment and our website offers lots of practical information about adapting to changes in your vision and products that make everyday tasks easier.
+Our Sight Loss Advice Service can also give you information about the low vision services available, education, employment and more, and you can also read our practical information about adapting to changes in your vision and products that make everyday tasks easier.

 It is important to remember that many young people who have Best disease may well have good vision for a long time and may only need help when and if their Best disease progresses to the later stages.